 Find a Word to Study

-A few years ago I was teaching through 1 Thessalonians at my church.
-As I was reading through the second chapter I encountered a phrase in verse 4 that made me pause, “we have been approved by God.”
-The word “approved” felt a bit awkward to me, so I decided to investigate.
-To get started, I switched from my standard ESV Bible to the ESV with Strong’s tagging.
+A few years ago I taught through 1 Thessalonians at my church.
+In 1 Thessalonians 2:4 I came across a phrase that made me want to dig deeper.
+In the Complete Word Study Bible the phrase reads as “we were allowed of God.”
+The word “allowed” felt a bit awkward to me, so I decided to investigate.

-I then tapped on “approved” in 1 Thessalonians 2:4, which gave me some quick information from the Strong’s dictionary.
+With the CWSB open, I tapped on “allowed” in 1 Thessalonians 2:4, which gave me some quick information from the CWSB Dictionary.
 I see that I’m dealing with the Greek word δοκιμάζω (dokimazō), which is Strong’s number G1381.
-The glosses are helpful in showing me how the word is translated, but that doesn’t satisfy my curiosity.
+Here I get the parsing, and as I scroll down the pop-up I get a definition.
+This information is useful, but that doesn’t satisfy my curiosity.

 Finding All Occurrences

 The next step in the process is to check all the occurrences of this word in the New Testament.
 This provides a wider grasp for how dokimazō is translated and its meaning(s).
 Bible+ makes this step really easy.
-All I have to do is tap the “Search for g1381″ button and it’ll search my ESV Strong’s Bible for every occurrence of dokimazō based on its Strong’s number.
+All I have to do is tap the “Search for g1381” button and it’ll search the CWSB for every occurrence of dokimazō based on its Strong’s number.

 What I found is that dokimazō has a lot to do with the idea of examining or testing something.
 The majority of the usage comes from Paul and refers to examining one’s self.
 That’s an interesting observation.
 And, in the case of 1 Thessalonians 2:4 it’s interesting to see how God is the one approving or examining Paul and his co-laborers for the work of ministry.